 But it’s the Ed Snider Youth Hockey Foundation that the late team owner said would be his legacy.

-“It’s the only thing I’ve ever put my name on,” he told me for a story about the program was published in 2012.
-“We’re going to fund it properly and when I’m no longer around hopefully it will be a program that will go on forever.
-When I see what we’ve done for young children who may not have been able to accomplish what they’ve accomplished, what greater satisfaction in life can you get?”
+“It’s the only thing I’ve ever put my name on,” Snider told me in 2015.
+“We’re going to fund it properly and when I’m no longer around hopefully it will be a program that will go on forever.”

 Snider passed away in April 2016 at the age of 83.
 And, true to his word, the one thing that he named after himself is not only alive, it’s thriving.

 So much so that Snider Hockey announced Friday that it will make the University of Pennsylvania’s Class of 1923 Arena home for the youth hockey program that serves over 3,000 Philadelphia-area kids, many of them from under-resourced communities.

 As part of the agreement with Penn, Snider Hockey is providing $7 million to help make upgrades and renovation to the aging arena.
 Once the work is completed – tentatively in October – Snider Hockey will expand its programs and operations at the arena located in West Philadelphia.

 “Mr. Snider had a lasting impact on our lives, as well as the entire hockey community in Philadelphia,” said Flyers Alumni Association President Brad Marsh said, who played with the team from 1981-82 to 1987-88.
 “This pledge was made as a way to honor Mr. Snider’s legacy and continue to grow the sport of hockey.

 Snider Hockey, part of the NHL’s “Hockey is for Everyone” initiative, teaches the Philadelphia-area’s at-risk youth about the world of possibilities beyond their neighborhoods and life skills through the prism of hockey.